874 Route 845

 CA E5N 1V3

-Kingston Peninsula Heritage Inc. is a non-profit, charitable organization that promotes preservation of the area’s heritage resources.
-The organization involves people representing a broad interest in the human and natural history of the Kingston Peninsula.
+Kingston Peninsula Heritage Inc. (KPH) is a volunteer managed, non-profit, charitable organization that promotes preservation of the area’s heritage resources.
+KPH involves people representing a broad interest in the human and natural history of the Kingston Peninsula.
 The group’s ambitious agenda includes programs to enhance identified built heritage sites, develop awareness and education, maintain an artifact collection and museum facility, create heritage displays, community signage, pamphlets, newsletters, publications and many other innovative projects.

 The John Fisher Memorial Museum was established in 1982 and depicts many of the aspects of life on the Kingston Peninsula.
 From Wolastoqiyik basket work to the tools and clothing of early settlers the museum displays many local artifacts.
 Each year the summer exhibit portrays topics of local interest including history and local artists.
 The museum is named in honour of John Fisher, a celebrated CBC broadcaster and publicist.
 From 1943 to 1955, he travelled throughout the country, broadcasting its wonders on "John Fisher Reports", a popular program heard three times a week on the national radio system.
 He became affectionately known as "Mr. Canada" by many in the nation.